Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/DOTS.md

 Support for the Unity [Entities](...) package and the Unity [Job System](...) uses a separate input runtime with its own API separate from [`UnityEngine.InputSystem`](../api/UnityEngine.InputSystem.InputSystem.html).
 However, both the [`.inputactions`](./Actions.md) format as well as the [control layout](./Layouts.md) system (and thus all input device knowledge) are shared between the two runtimes.
 This means that [input actions](./Actions.md) authored in the editor as well as support for devices authored for the input system generally transfers directly to the DOTS runtime without additional work.

+All input in the DOTS runtime is [Action](./Actions.md)-based.
+Meaning that it is not support to poll device-level input directly.
+You can, however, correlate Action-based input back with device-level input.

+## Getting started with input in DOTS

 ## Input Devices in DOTS

 ## Input Actions in DOTS